 Don't dwell on negativity

 Why are we programmed to remember the bad things people say or do rather than the good?
-It's in our nature to dwell on negativity but we can change the way we think.
-If someone attacks, snubs or hurts you, don't spend ages analysing the situation - just learn to move on quickly.
-Learn any valuable mistakes and then get on with your life.
+It's in our nature to dwell on negativity, but we can change the way we think.
+If someone attacks, snubs or hurts you, don't spend ages analysing the situation – learn to move on.
 Instead, make sure you remind yourself of all the positive things people say about you and your work.
 It will help you to stay focused and happy.

 Never burn bridges